mdombro/Force-Feedback-Servo/README.md

 # Function Guide

 ### FFServo(byte num_servos, float dt, float velocity_gain, int pos_lower_bound, int pos_upper_bound)
 Initializes the instance of the class.
+Note a maximum of 63 servos can be used per class instance.

 **num_servos:** The number of servos to use in the system